Binding Safety Accords

 Unions and labor rights advocates proposed a binding successor agreement to continue the Accord model in Bangladesh—where it has averted hundreds, probably thousands, of worker deaths and where many factories still need renovations—and expand the model to other countries such as Pakistan where garment workers' lives are routinely put at risk.

 The successful outcome of negotiations in the summer of 2021 has ensured that the sweeping gains the Accord has delivered in Bangladesh will be maintained and extended.
 This new 26-month international safety agreement, which went into effect on September 1, 2021, maintains the vital elements of the ground-breaking model established by the Bangladesh Accord: legal enforceability of brands’ commitments, independent oversight of brand compliance, the obligation to pay prices to suppliers sufficient to support safe workplaces, and the obligation to cease doing business with any factory that refuses to operate safely.
-197 apparel companies have signed the International Accord for Health and Safety in the Textile and Garment Industry by November 1, 2023, when a new agreement went into effect, which companies are now invited to sign.
+One hundred ninety-nine apparel companies had signed the International Accord for Health and Safety in the Textile and Garment Industry by November 1, 2023, when a new agreement went into effect, which companies are now invited to sign.
 This model, which has saved countless lives in Bangladesh, will also now be expanded to other countries where workers’ lives remain daily at risk.

 On December 14, 2022, signatories to the International Accord announced a decision to expand the Accord to Pakistan.
 As of November 2023, 80 companies have signed the Pakistan Accord.
 Please visit here to access the up-to-date list of signatories.